DA BU YIN WAN | Great Yin Pills

 Carapax et Plastrum Testudinis

 Suis Spinae Medulla

-What’s the Difference Between, PIAN, WAN, TANG, SAN, SHUI and GAO?
+* What’s the Difference Between PIAN, WAN, TANG, or SAN?

-* These statements have not been evaluated by the US Food and Drug Administration.
-This product is not intended to diagnose, treat, cure or prevent any disease.
-Pregnant or nursing women should consult their health care provider before taking any supplement.
+All statements are for informational purposes and are not meant to substitute for the advice of your health care provider.
+These statements have not been evaluated by the US Food and Drug Administration.
+These products are not intended to diagnose, treat, cure or prevent any disease.